The Trek Light Story

 It's hard to believe that almost 20 years have passed since I first fell asleep in a hammock and my life changed forever.

-What began as a grassroots passion project (ah, those early days of selling hammocks at music festivals, street fairs, and literally from the back of my car) eventually would grow to become a cultural phenomenon and a brand new segment of the outdoor industry.
-Walk through any college quad, campsite, park, or outdoor store today and it’s nearly impossible to not see a lightweight hammock being used or being sold.
+What began as a grassroots passion project (ah, those early days of selling hammocks at music festivals, street fairs, and literally from the back of my car) eventually would grow to become a cultural phenomenon and lightweight hammocks morphed into an entirely new product segment of the outdoor industry.
+Walk through any college quad, campsite, park, or outdoor store today and it’s nearly impossible to not see a portable hammock being used or being sold.

-Together we’ve planted tens of thousands of trees all over the globe, given essential school supplies to children around the world, and raised funds to eradicate cancer.
+By dedicating our business to a 1-For-1 give back model from the start, together we’ve planted tens of thousands of trees all over the globe, given essential school supplies to children around the world, and raised much-needed funds to help eradicate cancer.
 (You can read more about all that here)

-I also met Heather in 2013, who would become an integral part of shaping Trek Light Gear into the incredible lifestyle brand it is today - and it's incredible to say that Trek Light Gear is now a family business working to bring you happiness every step of the way.
+I also met Heather in 2013 (here's our story) - who would quickly become an integral part of shaping Trek Light into the amazing lifestyle brand it is today.
+And now that we've added children to our party it's incredible that I can say that Trek Light is now a Family Business working to bring you happiness every step of the way.

 From blankets to apparel and everywhere in between, our product line continues to expand and our mission is to always make products that allow you to trek lightly, and find those 'life is beautiful' moments wherever you are.

-Thank you for joining me (and us) on this mission, supporting our small business, and being part of the ongoing Trek Light story.
+Thank you for joining me (and all of us) on this mission, supporting our small business, and being part of the ongoing Trek Light story.

 The best is yet to come.